-I cannot even begin to tell you how much fun it was re-creating this TV Dinner…writing the blog…not so much…haha!
+I cannot even begin to tell you how much fun it has been re-creating this Salisbury Steak TV Dinner…writing the blog…not so much…haha!
 I have decided to devote an entire section of my recipe blog to “That 70’s Food.”
 See…I grew up in the 70’s…my Mom was (is) an amazing cook…she made sure we had a home cooked meal every night.
 I’m fairly certain this is the reason I cook for my Husband at least five times a week.
 Even though I may not prepare the same types of meals as she did back then…I think it’s going to be so much fun creating these meals for today…some will be upgraded and others will be just like my Mom made them.
 Stay tuned…this is the first in my “TV Dinner” series.
 It’s funny because as one of five children, we thought tv dinners were a treat…really?
 Now they can be!

 This Salisbury Steak TV Dinner is all homemade…how cute are these trays…cannot even believe I found them on Amazon…what great fun this will be to make with your children.
 Click here to order the trays!
 This meal will take a bit longer to prepare than most…but will be totally worth it!
 If you have not purchased a cast iron pan…you really need one for this recipe…you will be using it a lot!
 Click here for the one I used.